 Hunting is an important wildlife management tool that we recognize is as a traditional outdoor pastime deeply rooted in America’s heritage.
-Hunting can instill a unique understanding and appreciate of wildlife, their behavior, and their habitat needs.
+Hunting can instill a unique understanding and appreciation of wildlife, their behavior, and their habitat needs.

 As practiced on refuges, hunting does not pose a threat to wildlife populations, and in some instances are necessary for sound wildlife management.
-Hunting programs can promote understanding and appreciation of natural resources and their management on lands and waters in the Refuge System.
+Hunting programs can also promote understanding and appreciation of natural resources and their management on lands and waters in the Refuge System.